johanhaleby/kubetail/README.md

 To tail the logs of the two "app2" pods in one go simply do:

 	$ kubetail app2

+Or if the app is using multiple containers specify the container like this:

+	$ kubetail app2 container1

 ## Known issues